Saliu40/projCert/README.md

 Step 3: Configuring Jenkins to pull the pipeline script from GitHub using SSH (Slides 32 - 34)​

-Step 4: Creating a Webhook for GitHub-Jenkins Automation (Slides 35
+Step 4: Creating a Webhook for GitHub-Jenkins Automation (Slides 3 - 38)​
-- 38)​

 Step 5: Setting up Jenkins Pipelines (Slides 39 - 59)​

-Job 1: Install and configure the Puppet agent on the slave node.​
+  -Job 1: Install and configure the Puppet agent on the slave node.​

-Job 2: Push an Ansible configuration to the test server to install Docker.​
+  -Job 2: Push an Ansible configuration to the test server to install Docker.​

-Job 3: Pull the PHP website and Dockerfile from the Git repository, build the Docker image, and deploy the PHP container.​
+  -Job 3: Pull the PHP website and Dockerfile from the Git repository, build the Docker image, and deploy the PHP container.​

-Job 4: If Job 3 fails, delete the running container on the test server​
+  -Job 4: If Job 3 fails, delete the running container on the test server​

 Step 6: The End​